pixiedust/pixiedust/docsrc/source/develop.rst

 Develop for PixieDust
 =====================

-Welcome to the PixieDust development community.
-We're glad you're here.
+Welcome to the PixieDust development community!

-More coming soon...
+PixieDust is extensible.
+You can create a new app to help your notebook users work with data, or build a custom visualization.
+Use it yourself or contribute it to this project.
+We're glad you're here and welcome your enhancements.

-Read how to install and get started with our detailed development guide:
+Read how to install and get started:

 .. toctree::